BrandonHe/sdl_android_guides/docs/Knowing the In-Car UI Status/index.md

 FULL        | Your app is currently in focus on the screen.

 ### Monitoring HMI Status
-Monitoring HMI Status is possible through a `OnHMIStatus` notification in the `onOnHMIStatus()` callback in your app's SDL Service.
-It will give you information relating the previous and new HMI levels your app is progressing through.
+Monitoring HMI Status is possible through an `OnHMIStatus` notification in the `onOnHMIStatus()` callback in your app's SDL Service.
+It will give you information relating to the previous and new HMI levels your app is progressing through.

 ```java
 public void onOnHMIStatus(OnHMIStatus notification) {